Guitar-Sound-Processing/GSP/hardware/DriverBoard.md

 - a quadruple operation amplifier LM324 for signal conditioning and amplification
 - an analogue compressor and expander NE570
-- 3 switches to bypass the compressor, expander and Daisy Seed board
+- 3 hadware switches to bypass the compressor, expander and Daisy Seed board
 - 6 trimpot potentiometers to adjust the input level, compressor output level, ADC input level, DAC output level, expander output level, and GSP output level

 The Driver Board has a quadruple operation amplifier LM324 to amplify the input signal from approximately 1V guitar amplitude up to 7V for compressor